kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 where $$p_1$$, $$p_2$$ represent the prices of goods 1 and 2, respectively, and $$m$$ is his income level.

 The set of bundles that exhaust the income of the consumer is called the budget line.
-It is given by
+It is given by the pairs of good quantities that satisfy

 $$p_1x_1 + p_2x_2 = m$$.